Employee Retention Credit

 Claim the ERC through Square Payroll

-In order to opt in to Square Payroll claiming and reporting the ERC on your behalf, you must email or call the Square Payroll Support team by 4/21/21 for Q1 2021 filings.
-Instructions for opting in to claiming the credit for Q2 through Q4 of 2021 will be released before the close of each quarter.
+In order to opt in to Square Payroll claiming and reporting the ERC on your behalf, you must email the Square Payroll Support team by October 7, 2021 for Q3 2021, and January 7, 2022 for Q4 2021.

-When contacting the Square Payroll Support team, please include the following information in your request to claim the ERC for Q1 2021:
+When contacting the Square Payroll Support team, please include the following information in your request to claim the ERC each quarter:

-Confirm your business eligibility.
-Square Payroll does not have the ability to calculate your business eligibility based on your reduction in gross receipts.
+1. Confirm your business eligibility.
+Square Payroll does not have the ability to calculate your business eligibility.

 How is the credit applied on Form 941?